Hygge is back!

 1. Family Work & Service

-Homeschooling involves more than academics, it includes character training.
-"Family work" is character training.
-I cannot think of a more hygge way to character train than through caring for the home through "family work."
-As we cheerfully work together, being present for each other, appreciating the efforts of each other, we are character training children in work ethic and cooperation of our children.
+Homeschooling involves more than academics, it includes character building.
+"Family work" and service are character building.
+I cannot think of a more hygge way to build character than through service and caring for the home through "family work."
+As we cheerfully work together, being present for each other, appreciating the efforts of each other, we are building the character, work ethic and cooperation of our children.
 Family work and service build character and are hygge homeschooling.

-As the weather gets cooler, we come into our warm houses, it is wonderful to snuggle up to read aloud together.
+As the weather gets colder, we come into our warm houses it is wonderful to snuggle up to read aloud together.
 Read stories that uplift, encourage, inspire, and can help build character in our children.
 This builds literacy, an understanding of human nature and is hygge homeschooling.

 Take time to take long walks outside, hold hands, kick leaves and notice the changes in nature.
-Keeping a nature notebook or discovery journal, taking nature walks, and doing nature studies, builds relationships, respect for nature.
+Keeping a nature notebook or discovery journal, taking nature walks, and doing nature studies, builds relationships and respect for nature.
 This is a solid foundation for science and is hygge homeschooling.

-Meals can be part of homeschool too.
+Meals can be part of homeschool, too.
 Take meals slowly, work together, prepare simple meals, and take time unrushed to enjoy the meal.
 Leave technology behind and connect when you are at the table.
 Make meal times an inviting time, a safe place, not a battle of wills.
 Be patient with children as they learn to eat.
 Some foods take time to acquire a taste to enjoy.
 When meals are enjoyed, they digest better.
 Put on some soft music.
 Discuss happy things, things you are learning, and listen to your children.
 The Danes often use the ambiance of lower lights, candles, or lamps, as they soften the mood and give a soft glow for a hygge evening.
 We strung LED Christmas lights around the trim in our dining room.
-Learning to prepare, enjoy, and clean up after meals together, can be hygge homeschooling.
+Learning to prepare, enjoy, and clean up after meals together, can be hygge homeschooling, too!